ScarAgathor/PELS-Website/readme.md

 5. Edit content (events, officers, newsletters)

    Event, officer, and newsletter data doesn't live in this repo — it's pulled at runtime from Supabase edge functions (`get-programs`, `get-officers`, `get-newsletters`) and managed through the private admin site.
-To update that content, use the admin site rather than editing files here.

 6. Commit and push changes
    ```bash